File Storage and Sharing

 Many of these inappropriate file types can be identified by such extensions as: mp3, avi, exe, dll, jpg, mpg, wav, wmv, gif, bmp and sys.
 There are more, but these are the most common.
 While these are deemed inappropriate for personal storage, they are considered acceptable if they are used for department-related work such as the design of web pages, presentations and documentation.

 Users should, on a regular basis, review the contents of their drives and delete any files that are unnecessary or do not comply with the policy.
 Another misuse of your personal storage space is using it as a backup for your personal computer.
 An external hard drive should be used for this purpose.
-For detailed instruction on how to clean up your home directory, please review the Viewing Files in Windows Explorer documentation.

 The workgroup drive (W:\ drive) is departmental space for sharing work-related files with multiple users or space for individuals to store their work-related documents.
 We encourage departmental administrators to use this space to store data even if they are the only ones with access.
 If you need to have a directory created on the W: drive, submit a confidential REQUEST and provide the name of the directory you would like created, the list of users who should have access to that directory, and the type of access they should have (read or read\write).
 Documents that are being worked on by several individuals should be stored in the W: drive rather than being emailed back and forth.
 Not only is this method more efficient, it helps to save resources on the mail server.
-The W: drive can be accessed using several methods:
+The W: drive can be accessed as follows:

 The system administrators periodically run scripts to identify files on the server that appear to fall outside of our usage guidelines.
 Any users flagged by that software will be contacted by system administrators to make a final determination regarding the appropriateness of the data being stored.